olin/studentgovernment/constitution.md

 # Olin College Student Government Constitution

-*Agreed upon by the Students of Olin College, in Town Hall Meeting, on April 13, 2018.
-This Constitution will sunset on March 1, 2020.*
+*Agreed upon by the Students of Olin College, in Town Hall Meeting, on February 12, 2020.
+This Constitution will sunset on March 1, 2022.*

 ## Preamble